 Editor's note: Whether 1 octet of RTP header (RTP sequence number) is sufficient needs to be checked with SA WG4.

+Editor’s note: The UDP overhead will depend on whether one or multiple IMS calls can be supported simultaneously over NB-IoT NTN

 Table 6.5.1.5-1 summarizes the overhead size for different protocol layers and provides the total overhead for the best case and the worst-case scenario.